SanketMishrikotkar/sanketmishrikotkar/README.md

 ### **Software Engineer 1**
 **MAQ Software** | Hyderabad, Telangana
 *June 2022 – Present*
-- Developed 7+ data models, converting raw data into actionable insights.
+- **Developed 7+ data models** in response to business requirements, converting raw data into actionable insights.
-- Optimized 5+ dashboards, reducing size by 45% and refresh time by 60%.
+- Identified and monitored **10+ KPIs** with clear objectives, leveraging automation for consistent tracking.
+- Provided **technical support and training** to empower teams in utilizing data analysis tools effectively.
+- Collaborated with business users, **gathering requests** to enhance existing BI reports and align with business needs.
+- Conducted data analytics and generated valuable insights to drive informed decision-making.
+- **Optimized over 5 models**, resulting in a **45% reduction** in Power BI dashboard **size** and a **60% decrease in refresh time**, boosting efficiency.
-- Designed interactive Power BI reports using advanced DAX features.
+- Created interactive and informative Power BI reports using advanced DAX features.
-- Monitored 10+ KPIs with automated tracking, boosting efficiency by 85%.
+- Utilized Power BI for seamless collaboration with diverse users and stakeholders on live data sources.
+- Achieved an **65% increase in business efficiency** within the first four months through data analysis and reporting skills.
+- Enhanced overall **decision-making by 35%** through the design and development of BI reports, delivering invaluable insights.

 ### **Associate Software Engineer**
 **Accenture** | Pune, Maharashtra